 Looking at the table, we see that $1,000 invested for 10 years at 8% has a future value of $2,159.
 Average interest earned each year on this investment is $115.90 [($2,159-$1,000)/10].
 If the same investment were made for five years, average yearly interest declines to $93.80 [($1,469-$1,000)/5].
 For three years, average yearly interest declines further to $86.70 [($1,260-$1,000)/3].
 Higher average interest earnings for longer investment periods reflect the benefit of compounding.

-For example, enter $1,000, 6%, and 5 years in the first, second, and fourth boxes.
-Be sure that the round button labeled "Yearly" is selected.
-Enter a zero in the other boxes.
+For example, enter $1,000 on the first line, 5 years in the third line, and 6% on the fourth line.
+Be sure that the "Compounding frequency" field is labeled "Yearly."
+Enter zero in the federal and state tax boxes.
 View Results by clicking the tab, which show $1,338.
 This is the same value in the table above.
 Interpretation: the future value of $1,000, invested for five years at 6% interest, is $1,338.
 (Note: By entering zeros elsewhere, we ignore taxes, interest, and assume we make no additional investments.)